Composables

 status | Ref<Status> | Current status |

-loading | ComputedRef<boolean> | true while the request is in flight |
+loading | ComputedRef<boolean> | true while the status is pending |

 mutate | (id, input) => Promise<Item | null> | Trigger the update |